HEARING LOSS EXPLAINED

 Hearing loss is considered to be one of the most important healthcare issues.
 Unfortunately, nearly 170 million people worldwide are affected by this disease.
 When talking about hearing impairment, we mean an absolute or partial inability to hear sounds.
-The problems with ears tend to occur right after the birth.
-In fact, the hearing loss affects nearly 4 out of every 1000 newborns.
+The problems with ears tend to occur right after birth.
+In fact, hearing loss affects nearly 4 out of every 1000 newborns.
 However, the disease can develop and get worse at any age.
-Thus, we do want our clients to raise awareness of hearing impairment and its prevention.
+Thus, we want to make our clients aware of hearing impairment and its prevention.

-As far as ear anatomy is concerned, this sensitive organ consists of the outer, middle and inner ears.
+As far as ear anatomy is concerned, this sensitive organ consists of the outer ear, middle ear, and inner ear.
 The primary function of the outer part is to collect and send sounds to the ear canal.
-Then the eardrum in the middle ear is supposed to produce vibrations transferring them through small bones into the inner part of the organ.
-There is a cochlea that has a great number of tiny hair-like cells.
+Then the eardrum, in the middle ear, produces vibrations that are transferred through small bones to the inner ear.
+The inner ear houses the cochlea, which has many tiny hair-like cells that respond to sound.
 Finally, these cells send the nerve signals to the brain.
 That is how a sound is born.

 Types and symptoms

-The study made by Johns Hopkins Medicine, the leading health care center worldwide, revealed that there is a strong connection between hearing impairment and brain functioning.
-The main thing is that the hearing loss contributes to the brain atrophy.
-As a result, people with untreated hearing dysfunctions are likely to face decreased cognition and then dementia.
+A study made by Johns Hopkins Medicine, a leading health care center worldwide, revealed that there is a strong connection between hearing impairment and brain function.
+Hearing loss is shown to contribute to brain atrophy.
+As a result, people with untreated hearing dysfunctions are likely to face decreased cognition, which can lead to dementia.

-In fact, the professional audiologists compared brain structures of people with normal and impaired hearing.
-They came to a conclusion that certain brain parts of individuals with hearing losses tend to became smaller.
-This process leads to further shrinkage in the areas responsible for sound, speech, memory, and comprehension.
+In fact, a group of professional audiologists compared the brain structures of people with normal hearing to those of people with impaired hearing.
+They concluded that people with hearing loss had certain brain structures that had become smaller.
+This process leads to further shrinkage in the areas of the brain responsible for sound, speech, memory, and comprehension.

 Dr. Frank Lin, the primary researcher, highlights the need for urgent treatment of hearing impairments.
-It is better not to ignore such health problems in order to prevent dangerous and fatal changes in brain structures.
-You can get a real benefit from the hearing aids that do help your brain process sounds and properly interpret them.
+In order to prevent dangerous and potentially fatal changes in brain structures, it is better to address such health problems without delay.
+You can get a real benefit from hearing aids that help your brain better process sounds and properly interpret them.

-- Physical effects.
-Brain starts processing overtime trying to put the signals together.
-As a result, there may happen fatigue (lack of energy), disorientation (frequent falls), a prolonged period of illness, depression/stress, headache, hypertension, insomnia, tinnitus.
+- Physical Effects: The brain starts over-processing, trying to put together signals that it is no longer receiving.
+As a result, there may be fatigue (lack of energy), disorientation (frequent falls), prolonged periods of illness, depression/stress, headaches, hypertension, insomnia, and/or tinnitus.

-- Cognitive effects.
-Dysfunction of hearing causes brain atrophy.
-People often experience difficulty in processing speech and filtering of background noise.
-As a result, there are a loss of brain tissue and dementia (Alzheimer's disease).
+- Cognitive Effects: Dysfunction of hearing causes brain atrophy.
+People often experience difficulty in processing speech or filtering speech from background noise.
+As a result, there is a loss of brain tissue that can lead to dementia or Alzheimer’s disease.

-- Social effects.
-It is all about the inability to find personal fulfillment.
-Hearing loss results in fear, incompetence, anger, stress, paranoia, and even isolation from a family.
-Moreover, the impairment is connected with the loss of independence and earning potential.
+- Social Effects: Hearing loss has a detrimental impact on personal fulfillment.
+Hearing loss results in fear, incompetence, anger, stress, paranoia, and even isolation from family.
+Additionally, hearing impairment is connected with the loss of one’s independence and earning potential.

 Want to Learn More About Hearing?